igoogolx/lux/README.md

 ## Monorepo structure
 * [itun2socks](https://github.com/igoogolx/itun2socks):  The Go core, referred to internally as lux-core.
 Contains tun, networking stack and clash logic.
 Can be deployed in windows and macOS.
 * [lux-client](https://github.com/igoogolx/lux-client):  A React app using fluent-ui.
+It's the UI of lux.
 * [lux-rules](https://github.com/igoogolx/lux-rules): A Go utility tool used to generate built in proxy rules.
+* [lux-docs](https://github.com/igoogolx/lux-docs): The docs build with docusaurus.

 ## Roadmap